Choose your Rhythm

 The Award was inaugurated by Radio 2TM in 1976 when legend Tex Morton was presented with the first Roll of Renown Award.
 Since then, around 50 country music pioneers and greats (including both individuals and groups) including Slim Dusty, John Williamson, Phil and Tommy Emmanuel and Lee Kernaghan have been immortalised on the giant granite boulders.

-Legends of Country Music
+Country Music Pioneers Parade

 The row of Bronze Busts in Bicentennial Park commemorate Australian country music legends Tex Morton, Buddy Williams, Barry Thornton, Stan Coster, Reg Lindsay, Jimmy Little and female pioneer, Shirley Thomas.
-It was started in 1991 and a new Bust is added every couple of years.
+It was started in 1991 and a new bust is added every couple of years.

 Country Music Hands Of Fame